debasishsarangi88/TSAI_ERA_V4_Session11/README.md

 ## License

-This project is for educational purposes as part of TSAI LLM Training Session 11.
+This project is for educational purposes as part of TSAI ERA V4 Session 11.

 ## References